christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 ##### Non-Real-Time Applications.

 In non-realtime applications, the consumer moves along the event stream, while the event stream stays fixed.
 The consumer can move in both directions, scanning the stream.
-This is shown in figure \ref{fig:realtime-vs-nonrealtime-consumers} a.
+This is shown in figure \ref{fig:realtime-vs-nonrealtime-consumers} b).

 In such applications, out-of-order events are not a big threat, as in general, they arrived a long time ago in the event store when a query is run on historic data.
 Even more, the eventual consistency model is oftentimes sufficient since it is only necessary that the write operations converge at some point in time in the event store.

 Examples for non-real-time applications are _Business Intelligence_ (BI), data science, process mining or machine learning.
 We have drawn more examples in figure \ref{fig:chronicle-edge-architecture}.
 Also, using an event store as a data lake to store derived events after processing does not require strong consistency.

 Historic queries can be used to detect faulty results from real-time queries due to delayed events, as the results of historic queries have a higher chance to be consistent.
 To repair such a faulty result, it requires the developer to write compensation logic in case the real-time layer already caused executions based on incomplete or stale data, similar to the _Saga pattern_.
 But, this is only limited to actually compensable operations.
 For example, how should a business compensate financial transactions in the real world that are made based on wrong assumptions due to incorrect data?

-\todo{Finish this section}
--->

 <!--
 TODO CEP ESP stuff here